-Investors might also notice recent changes to analyst estimates for NFLX.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Netflix.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.04% higher.
-NFLX currently has a Zacks Rank of #2 (Buy).
+Within the past 30 days, our consensus EPS projection has moved 0.15% higher.
+Netflix currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, NFLX is currently trading at a Forward P/E ratio of 70.02.
-For comparison, its industry has an average Forward P/E of 7, which means NFLX is trading at a premium to the group.
+Valuation is also important, so investors should note that Netflix has a Forward P/E ratio of 23.59 right now.
+For comparison, its industry has an average Forward P/E of 8.76, which means Netflix is trading at a premium to the group.

 The Broadcast Radio and Television industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 137, which puts it in the bottom 47% of all 250+ industries.
+This group has a Zacks Industry Rank of 210, putting it in the bottom 17% of all 250+ industries.